-Additional option: There are loads of chinos around these clubs, so stop in and grab some chips and a bottle of water if you’re feeling it too much.
+Additional option: There are loads of chinos around these clubs in the nightlife sector, so stop in and grab some chips and a bottle of water if you’re feeling it too much.

 9. Take pictures to make your friends jealous of your wonderful life

-- Odds of you remembering every detail of your night in the morning?
+- Odds of you remembering every detail of the best nightlife in the morning?
 Slim to none.